thejeremyjohn/Air-Traffic-Controller/readme.md

-## Sample JS Project Proposal: Conway's Game of Life with Variations

 ### Background

 Air Traffic Controller is based on the existing mobile title Air Control.
 The game allows 1-player interactions with a rectangular board.
 2D-shapes (airplanes with circular collision boxes) move in from outside the board, approaching in a straight line from some random vector.
 Some planes travel faster than others and/or have a different size.